-Whilst the picture is still gloomy, with the vaccination programme now underway, some economists are becoming more positive:
+Whilst the picture is still gloomy, with the vaccine on the horizons, some economists are becoming more positive:

 "the fact this recession was caused by a virus offers hope about the coming recovery.
 Unlike previous post-war downturns, this one emanated from outside the economic system.
 A successful vaccine deployment would halt the recession in its tracks.
 That points to an unusually strong rebound in activity in 2021.
 That remains the most likely outcome."